 There is a lot of information to juggle when working with excess lines.
 Keeping track of deadlines, tax rates, and new regulations can feel overwhelming.
-What’s more, not filing properly can lead to big fines and penalties.
+What’s more, not filling properly can lead to big fines and penalties.
 Here are four ways you can stay compliant when filing New York excess lines.

 1: Understand New York Compliance Requirements